 The fact is, most troubled teens don’t perceive why they behave as they do.
 They can feel sad, angry, or like they’ll explode at any moment and not even know why.
 Or, they don’t at all care about anything or anyone – they feel numb.
 When they mature in a few years they’ll look back and wonder what they were thinking when they were a troubled teenager.
 But today, it has become clear that their out-of-control, despondent, or uncaring behavior can lead to drastic and even deadly outcomes.
 So, wanting to help keep their child safe and to salvage their child’s future, they research residential treatment programs like Stillwater in order to find professional help.

 Self-destructive and oblivious behavior, or a teen overcome with negative thoughts, is not normal.
-The affected teen may unknowingly be reacting to difficult events in their life, like adoption, death or illness of someone close, moving to a new city, parental conflict or separation, conflict with authority figures, early childhood abuse, drug use, social media addiction, bullying, or even guilt.
+The affected teen may unknowingly be reacting to difficult events in their life, like adoption, death or illness of someone close, moving to a new city, parental conflict or separation, conflict with authority figures, early childhood abuse, social media obsession, bullying, or even guilt.
 They may have had a traumatic incident that you don’t even know of.
 Or, they may have been seeking the attention of troublemaker peers that then became a negative influence.
 They may feel entitled and are unwilling to accept authority, discipline, or adhere to society’s established norms.
 Some kids need to learn that “freedom” has limits; it doesn’t mean they can do anything they want to, any time they want to do it.

 We’ll First Discover the Underlying Causes of Your Child’s Troubles, so Recovery Can Happen